PowerDevs974/network_tools/port_scanner/README.md

 # Port Scanner in Python 🔍

-This Python script uses NMAP to scan open ports on a given IP address.
+This Python script uses NMAP to scan open ports on a given IPv4 address.

 ## Installation
 1. Install dependencies: